strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 #### Verification

 After you apply all the changes, you might want to verify that they are really being used.
-One of the ways you can do it is to exec into the running pod and check the running processes.
+One of the ways you can do it is to open a terminal inside the running pod and check the running processes.
 In most of the containers, you should see a process like this:

 ```